TerrenceBell/pet_match/pet_match/README.md

 # PetMatch

 Pet Match is an easy way to find a new addition to your family!

-TODO: Delete this and the text above, and describe your gem
+You will find that it is a simple process to see what animals are available, find more information about them and a contact number to set up a visit.
+This app is limit in functionality at its current stage but I will continue to make adjustments.

 ## Installation